-We arrived at the facility at around 9 am.
-We met with Ken Siuda and Pete Romzick.
-We identified ourselves and stated the purpose of the inspection.
+I arrived at the facility at around 9 am.
+I met with Ken Siuda and Pete Romzick.
+I identified myself and stated the purpose of the inspection.
 After a brief discussion in a conference room we toured the manufacturing facility.